Skip to content

 Method Signature

-// Sets the NOT IN condition for the specified field using a collection
+// Sets a NOT IN condition for the specified field using a collection

 notIn(R column, Collection<?> value)